Amir-Sajedi/Amir-Sajedi/README.md

 Hey Folks!
 I'm Amir
 ============================================================================================================================

-Over obsessed with GameDev!

-* 🧠  I'm learning Godot Engine Mechanics
+* 🧠  I'm learning a new Framework in order to become a dev!
-* 🤝  I'm open to collaborating on Game dev projects
 * ⚡  I'm a Professional PC builder/Hardware Expert

 ### Skills